thellimist/bitses/_analyses/chia-network-esqarrouth.md

 - Proof of Capacity algorithm is a better one than Proof of Work while keeping all of the PoW economic positives.
 Other consensus algorithms are good on paper but risky on market, they might not work out in real life.
 PoC will work.
 - Tech forked from BTC, it has same liveliness as BTC, better finality (3 block/15 minutes).
 - Tech has better decentralization than BTC due to its consensus algorithm.
-Mining Chia is economically unviable unless you have empty storage sitting around.
+Mining Chia is economically inviable unless you have empty storage sitting around.
 So huge Chia farms aren't expected.
 - Chia will have all improvements made for BTC, including lightning network.
 - They will Apache license the code and open source it before mainnet goes live.
 - It has its own version of Bitcoinscript called Chiascript.
 It will help softforks.
 - They claim it can't be hard forked.
 (Haven't verified)
+- Team has 8 engineers.
+People from pycoin, bitcore, academics, math, cryptography.
+- Checked their academics and advisors, they are researchers with serious amount of publications in respected journals.
+- They aren't planning or doing anything for marketing and user adoption at the moment.
+They probably won't do until 2019.
+- CEO is founder of BitTorrent in 2004.
+Which is the most used distributed system in the world.
+They raised $35M.
+BitTorrent used 30% of all internet traffic at some point.

 Fundraising: